Busy days and planning your visit to Lyme

 Ways to get to Lyme

 To avoid queuing on busy days we’d recommend using local transport links that take the stress out of driving.
 Our driveway is 1 mile long, but we don’t expect those arriving by foot to walk.
-Our shuttlebus runs from the admissions kiosk at the entrance to the house, Information Centre and facilities from 10.30am until 5pm daily.
+Our shuttlebus runs from the admissions kiosk at the entrance to the house, Information Centre and facilities from 10.30am until 5pm at weekends and house open days over the winter months.

-Disley train station is half a mile from the entrance and there is a bus stop with regular buses by the entrance gates.
-Find out more here about transport links to Lyme
+Disley train station is half a mile from the entrance and there is a bus stop with regular buses by the entrance gates, running from Stockport and Buxton.
+You can find times and details on the Transport for Greater Manchester website.

 Our car park